mediapeers/ansible-role-thumbor/README.md

 [![Build Status](https://travis-ci.org/mediapeers/ansible-role-thumbor.svg?branch=master)](https://travis-ci.org/mediapeers/ansible-role-thumbor)

 # Thumbor role
-Ansible role that installs (Thumbor)[https://github.com/thumbor/thumbor] and sets it up for production use.
+Ansible role that installs [Thumbor](https://github.com/thumbor/thumbor) and sets it up for production use.
 It uses supervisord to spawn mulitple Thumbor servper processes and puts
 Nnginx infront of it to loadbalance between them and provide a robus webserver for access from outside.

 Also this role expects to use an S3 bucket as result storage and an S3 namespace as allowed image source.

-This role is only designed to setup Thumbor up as an image scalign service.
-No uploading, other processing will be enabled.
-Also unsafe URLs are disbaled, meaning you can only use the service with knowing the secred signing key.
+This role is only designed to setup Thumbor up as an image scaling service.
+No uploading or other processing will be enabled.
+Also unsafe URLs are disbaled, meaning you can only use the service with knowing the secret signing key.
 See `thumbor_signing_key` variable.

 ## Requirements
 This roles is build for Ubuntu server 14.04 but also might work on other Debian based distros.